ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Side effects aren’t scary, Unless you forget the cleanup. - <a href="https://javascript.plainenglish.io/side-effects-arent-scary-unless-you-forget-the-cleanup-39f7ffa060d8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Ditching React Context: The Secret Weapon That Fixed My Re-Render Hell - <a href="https://javascript.plainenglish.io/ditching-react-context-the-secret-weapon-that-fixed-my-re-render-hell-5c8d2ec69b85?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sudhi`**
+✍️ **posted by `Nilupul Perera`**

-<blockquote>Let’s Try to understand React’s useEffect hook with real-world examples.
-Understand dependency arrays, cleanup functions, and when to use…
+<blockquote>I’ve been building a chat application where you can open multiple widgets inside the chat area.
+Each widget is like a mini-app in itself —…
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-The Easiest Way to Understand useMemo (Coffee Shop Analogy) - <a href="https://medium.com/@kacar7/the-easiest-way-to-understand-usememo-coffee-shop-analogy-cd5b6d5016bf?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why AI Can’t Replace React Developers (And How It Can Make You 10x Faster) - <a href="https://javascript.plainenglish.io/why-ai-cant-replace-react-developers-and-how-it-can-make-you-10x-faster-40ca81695840?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `kacar`**
+✍️ **posted by `FATIMA QURESHI`**

-<blockquote>Imagine you own a coffee shop.
-Every morning: Customers come in.
+<blockquote>It was a quiet Monday morning, and Riya, a junior developer, opened her laptop with excitement.
+She had just heard about the newest AI…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
+Redis & NextJS: Complete Mini App for Real Time Q and A - Final Post - <a href="https://medium.com/better-dev-nextjs-react/redis-nextjs-complete-mini-app-for-real-time-q-and-a-final-post-1ed166951835?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Melvin Prince`**

+<blockquote>I have implemented a live website and made the repo public so you can see the results and get the base code to play with.
+Continue reading on Better Dev — NextJs/React »</blockquote>

+<h3>4.
+Edge Ready Redis Patterns: Using Upstash for Vercel Deployments - <a href="https://medium.com/better-dev-nextjs-react/edge-ready-redis-patterns-using-upstash-for-vercel-deployments-f06d905094a1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Melvin Prince`**

+<blockquote>Deploying apps at the edge is like moving your code closer to your users’ fingertips.
+Continue reading on Better Dev — NextJs/React »</blockquote>

-Vercel Analytics: The Easiest Way to Track Your Next.js App - <a href="https://joodi.medium.com/vercel-analytics-the-easiest-way-to-track-your-next-js-app-4d6431efe637?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. ⚡ ReactJS Virtual DOM: The Secret Behind Blazing-Fast UI  - <a href="https://rajputlakhveer.medium.com/reactjs-virtual-dom-the-secret-behind-blazing-fast-ui-06e4408d29a8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joodi`**
+✍️ **posted by `Lakhveer Singh Rajput`**

-<blockquote>When you start a Next.js project, one of the first questions is: How do I track traffic and performance?
-Many developers rush to install…
+<blockquote>When you hear ReactJS, the first thing developers admire is its speed and efficiency.
+But have you ever wondered how React achieves this…
 Continue reading on Medium »</blockquote>

-<h3>4. #24: The Next.js and React.js Weekly Newsletter (03 Sep 2025) - <a href="https://medium.com/nextjs/24-the-next-js-and-react-js-weekly-newsletter-03-sep-2025-e29927c3bea8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rajdeep Singh`**

-<blockquote>Check out the quality of tutorials and articles published related to React.js, Next.js, and TypeScript on the internet this week.
-Continue reading on Nextjs »</blockquote>

-<h3>5.
-What’s the correct way to upgrade Angular or React to the latest version? - <a href="https://medium.com/@debian113/how-to-update-on-new-version-angular-or-react-js-4b5293d8d7b5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Denis Plauski`**

-<blockquote>Usually, average Angular and React developers update to new versions on the release day or within a couple of days/weeks after.
-Continue reading on Medium »</blockquote>

 <h3>6.
-Why Every Developer Should Learn React in 2025 (Beginner’s Guide Inside) - <a href="https://medium.com/@teamseo.qf/why-every-developer-should-learn-react-in-2025-beginners-guide-inside-b486749720d2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why You Should Not Use Class Components in React Today? - <a href="https://medium.com/@goraanand8058/why-you-should-not-use-class-components-in-react-today-4fe1aa510c9e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Team SEO QFS`**
+✍️ **posted by `Anand Gora`**

-<blockquote>Newbie’s Guide to React: Why It’s the Future of Frontend Development
+<blockquote>When React was first released, class components were the standard way to build complex UIs.
+They gave developers access to lifecycle…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Mounting Google Cloud Storage Buckets as Static Assets in Next.js - <a href="https://medium.com/@seport/mounting-google-cloud-storage-buckets-as-static-assets-in-next-js-afc7c17daf50?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Redis & NextJS: Complete Mini App for Real Time Q and A - Final Post - <a href="https://medium.com/better-dev-nextjs-react/redis-nextjs-complete-mini-app-for-real-time-q-and-a-final-post-1ed166951835?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sarah Port`**
+✍️ **posted by `Melvin Prince`**

-<blockquote>On my current project, we have a Next.js web service deployed on Google Cloud Run.
-We also have some image files being stored in a bucket…
+<blockquote>I have implemented a live website and made the repo public so you can see the results and get the base code to play with.
-Continue reading on Medium »</blockquote>
+Continue reading on Better Dev — NextJs/React »</blockquote>

 <h3>2.
-The Complete Guide to CSR, SSR, SSG, and ISR (with Examples & Code) - <a href="https://imjivani.medium.com/the-complete-guide-to-csr-ssr-ssg-and-isr-with-examples-code-3a1ed6aea0e1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Internal Script to Paid Dashboard: The JavaScript Tool That Replaced My Spreadsheets - <a href="https://javascript.plainenglish.io/from-internal-script-to-paid-dashboard-the-javascript-tool-that-replaced-my-spreadsheets-5c263faa1211?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jevin Jivani`**
+✍️ **posted by `Babar saad`**

-<blockquote>Building modern web apps isn’t just about picking the right framework, it’s about deciding how your pages are rendered.
-That’s where CSR…
+<blockquote>How a scrappy Node + Next.js project turned into a client-facing analytics product
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-A Practical Guide to HTTP Status Codes for Web Developers and Backend Engineers - <a href="https://medium.com/@sidharthsangelia/a-practical-guide-to-http-status-codes-for-web-developers-and-backend-engineers-5745260c48b8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Static Site Generator Performance: Load Times for Next.js vs Gatsby vs Astro - <a href="https://medium.com/@beyondthecompiler/static-site-generator-performance-load-times-for-next-js-vs-gatsby-vs-astro-5232b46f736a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sidharth sangelia`**
+✍️ **posted by `Beyond The Compiler`**

-<blockquote>Hey fellow developers! 👋
+<blockquote>When you create a blog, documentation, or marketing page, choosing the right static site generator (SSG) can impact user experience.
+Fast…
 Continue reading on Medium »</blockquote>

 <h3>4.
+Edge Ready Redis Patterns: Using Upstash for Vercel Deployments - <a href="https://medium.com/better-dev-nextjs-react/edge-ready-redis-patterns-using-upstash-for-vercel-deployments-f06d905094a1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Melvin Prince`**

+<blockquote>Deploying apps at the edge is like moving your code closer to your users’ fingertips.
+Continue reading on Better Dev — NextJs/React »</blockquote>

-Vercel Analytics: The Easiest Way to Track Your Next.js App - <a href="https://joodi.medium.com/vercel-analytics-the-easiest-way-to-track-your-next-js-app-4d6431efe637?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. ⚡ Next.js Advanced Concept: Data Fetching and Caching in the App Router - <a href="https://medium.com/@TheEnaModernCoder/next-js-advanced-concept-data-fetching-and-caching-in-the-app-router-18a66083955a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joodi`**
+✍️ **posted by `Ena Modern Coder`**

-<blockquote>When you start a Next.js project, one of the first questions is: How do I track traffic and performance?
-Many developers rush to install…
+<blockquote>Next.js has always been about giving developers choices — SSR, SSG, ISR, or CSR.
+But with the new App Router, Next.js has completely…
 Continue reading on Medium »</blockquote>

-<h3>5. #24: The Next.js and React.js Weekly Newsletter (03 Sep 2025) - <a href="https://medium.com/nextjs/24-the-next-js-and-react-js-weekly-newsletter-03-sep-2025-e29927c3bea8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rajdeep Singh`**

-<blockquote>Check out the quality of tutorials and articles published related to React.js, Next.js, and TypeScript on the internet this week.
-Continue reading on Nextjs »</blockquote>

 <h3>6.
-Remove Element | Day 2 on LeetCode: Strengthening Logical Reasoning in JavaScript - <a href="https://medium.com/@giovannafalcon.dev/remove-element-day-2-on-leetcode-strengthening-logical-reasoning-in-javascript-ebe6462e319e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Giovanna Falcon`**

-<blockquote>Today was my second day solving challenges on LeetCode, and the chosen problem was the classic “Remove Element.”
-The challenge consists of…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Why Choose NextJS Development Company for Enhanced Web Performance? - <a href="https://medium.com/@cssoftsolutions/why-choose-nextjs-development-company-for-enhanced-web-performance-fd5ce7e4f2f4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `C.S.
-Soft Solutions (India) Private Limited`**

-<blockquote>Find a NextJS development agency to open the door to faster load speed, SEO-friendly structure, and scalable web apps.
-Read the blog.
-Continue reading on Medium »</blockquote>

-<h3>8. ⚡ 12 Powerful Next.js Tips & Tricks Every Developer Should Know  - <a href="https://medium.com/@MissLucina/12-powerful-next-js-tips-tricks-every-developer-should-know-fd4d311e6ad8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+SSR, SSG, and ISR in Next.js — explained like you’re 5 (but useful for seniors too)  - <a href="https://medium.com/@vishalthakur2463/ssr-ssg-and-isr-in-next-js-explained-like-youre-5-but-useful-for-seniors-too-ee1c27f3649e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Lucina✨`**
+✍️ **posted by `Vishal Solanki`**

-<blockquote>Next.js has quickly become the go-to React framework for building modern, production-grade applications 🌐.
-With built-in support for SSR…
+<blockquote>Imagine you run a 🍋 lemonade stand website.
 Continue reading on Medium »</blockquote>

 <br/>